horlbeck-lab/horlbeck-lab-website/index.md

 ---
 ---

-# Dissecting the architecture of chromatin regulation in human disease
+## Dissecting the architecture of chromatin regulation in human disease

 We study **Chromatinopathies**, a large class of genetic disorders in which disruption in chromatin modifying machinery leads to developmental delay and intellectual disability.
 Using high-throughput genetic screening and epigenomic readouts, we seek to understand how chromatin regulation shapes cell fate decisions and identify paths to treatment for these disorders.

 {% include section.html %}

-## Highlights

 {% capture text %}